 For example, you can expand a website with plugins such as:

 - Managing banners

-- E-commerce (from setting up single-item sales with PayPal buttons, to full e-commerce stores with shopping carts, invoicing, recurring billing, coupon codes, etc …)
+- E-commerce (from managing single sales with PayPal buttons, to enterprise scale e-commerce with online shopping carts, invoicing, recurring billing, coupon codes, etc …)

 - Social sharing buttons